Macmasters Beach is an ideal beach for the whole family to unwind.

 Most visitors in Macmasters Beach stay in a holiday rental.
 You can search on a website such as Stayz or Airbnb.

-If you haven't used Airbnb before, I’ve got a $55 credit for you on your first stay.
+If you haven't used Airbnb before, here's $55 discount on your first stay.

 Located 1 hr 25 min north of Sydney via the M1.
 Follow the directions on Google Map here.
 Park for free at the surf lifesaving club.